 Please include your full name and institutional affiliation when you comment.
 The Middle Ground Journal reserves the right to refuse to post comments for any reason.

 Submissions to The Middle Ground Journal will be accepted on a continual basis.
 For questions about the suitability of thematic topics, please contact the Chief Editor.
 We accept articles and essays, short stories, photography, other artistic/creative artifacts, travel and conference reports, as well as reviews of nonfiction, fiction, film, and television.
 We also encourage reviews of world history and global studies textbooks and reflective presentations of teaching materials.
 While we publish invited reviews, we also welcome reviews of books and other artifacts you already possess.
-The Middle Ground publishes two issues annually, spring (January to May) and fall (September to December).
-We will also take advantage of the online format to publish shorter timely pieces, columns, reviews, etc. as they come in (or as events dictate).
+The Middle Ground publishes two issues annually, spring (February to April) and fall (September to November).

 All entries should be e-mailed to the Chief Editor as an attached file.
 The format for submission is Microsoft Word, default layout, Times New Roman 12 pts font, double spaced.
 In the body of the e-mail message, include current contact information and brief biographical data that should appear with the article.
 Submission to The Middle Ground Journal in this manner will constitute your acknowledgement that you have studied these guidelines, and have agreed to the conditions therein.